AdguardTeam/FiltersCompiler/README.md

       In this case, host-file comments are to be replaced `#` by AdBlock-style syntax comments `!`;
     - `/ignoreTrustLevel` disables the check of the trust level of the included file.
       Allowed only for the same origin files.
+    - `/optimizeDomainBlockingRules` remove redundant rules for domain blocking of the included file.
+      Base rules with modifiers and rules of other format will be ignored.
+      Comments are not checked separately and may not be relevant after optimization.

 > [!IMPORTANT]
 > The content of the included file is formatted by the options due to the order of their mention in the directive,